-http://wwcc.edu/carpentry
+https://dept.wwcc.edu/carpentry/

-Armando Maldonado
+Armando Maldonado 5095244806 armando.maldonado@wwcc.edu

-lo 509.524.4806 armando.maldonado@wwcc.edu

-Department Overview: Each year the Carpentry program builds a residential home with the support of the WWCC Foundation.
-This handson training allows students to participate in the "foundation-to-finish" experiences necessary to build a new home while completing the required residential construction coursework and related instruction for the AAS Degree.
-Students will graduate from the Carpentry program with the knowledge and experience necessary to begin employment in the construction industry.
+Each year the Carpentry program builds a residential home with the support of the WWCC Foundation.
+This hands-on training allows students to participate in the "foundation-to-finish" experiences necessary to build a new home while completing the required carpentry coursework and related instruction for the AAS Degree.
+Students will graduate from the Residential Construction program with the knowledge and experience necessary to begin employment in the construction industry.
 Carpentry curriculum is reviewed by an advisory board composed of local and regional industry members.

-- Provide students with marketable technical and interpersonal skills in the trade, resulting in career placement. - Provide training in environmental and work place safety that meets appropriate industry standards. - Educate and graduate students who possess the knowledge and skills necessary to be successful in the construction industry. - Continue to keep the Carpentry curriculum current with industry practices and standards based on input from the advisory committee. - Provide students with the opportunity to complete a state-ofthe-art home with all the latest Green Building standards and International Building Codes met.
+- Provide students with marketable technical and interpersonal skills in the trade, resulting in career placement. - Provide training in environmental and work place safety that meets appropriate industry standards. - Educate and graduate students who possess the knowledge and skills necessary to be successful in the construction industry. - Continue to keep the Carpentry curriculum current with industry practices and standards based on input from the advisory committee. - Provide students with the opportunity to complete a state-of-the-art home with all the latest Green Building standards and International Building Codes met.